 The Home Ownership Preservation Program (HOPP) provides up to $30,000 to homeowners for health, safety, energy efficiency and accessibility repairs in qualified, owner-occupied homes.
 Households under 50% of the area median income (AMI) can receive up to $50,000 in services.
 There are income and eligibility requirements.
 DHCD has partnered with Habitat for Humanity of Metro Maryland to administer this program.

 Sidney Banks, a County resident, was able to use the HOPP program to make his home more accessible and make some "much needed" repairs to his home: video clip

-All interested parties MUST submit an inquiry either via Habitat for Humanity Metro Maryland’s website or by mail (by contacting Habitat for Humanity-Metro Maryland at 301-990-0014 x 19).
-Applications can only be forwarded to residents recorded on Habitat’s inquiry list, so all interested parties must submit an inquiry.
+All interested parties MUST submit an inquiry either via Habitat for Humanity's website or by mail (by contacting them at 301-990-0014 x 19).
+Applications can only be forwarded to those recorded on their inquiry list.

 Housing Rehabilitation Assistance Program

 The Department of Housing and Community Development (DHCD) has partnered with the Redevelopment Authority of Prince George's County and Housing Initiative Partnership (HIP) to offer the Housing Rehabilitation Assistance Program (HRAP).
 HRAP is a home improvement program to assist eligible Prince George's County home owners with health and safety home repairs.
 Home owners may qualify for HRAP home loans for up to $60,000.
 This loan has a 0% interest rate and no monthly payment.
 Eligible home owners:

 - Must own and occupy a home in Prince George’s County